JuliaLang/julia/doc/stdlib/base.rst

    Move a file from `src` to `dst`.

-.. function:: rm(path::String)
+.. function:: rm(path::String; recursive=false)

-   Delete the file at the given path.
-Note that this does not work on directories.
+   Delete the file, link, or empty directory at the given path.
+If ``recursive=true`` is passed and the path is a directory, then all contents are removed recursively.

 .. function:: touch(path::String)